Meghanaa47/Personal-Portfolio/README.md

-# Personal Portfolio - Meghana Kontham
+# Personal Portfolio - Devi Kontham

 Welcome to my personal portfolio!
 This project showcases my skills, projects, certifications, and achievements as an aspiring Software Development Engineer.